 High folate content for various health benefits

 Asparagus is rich in folate, also known as vitamin B9.
-Folate is important for cell division and DNA synthesis, crucial for overall health.
+Folate is important for cell division and DNA synthesis, which is key for overall health.

 The folate in asparagus provides various benefits, including reducing the risk of neural tube defects in pregnant women, supporting heart health by lowering homocysteine levels, and preventing anemia by aiding in red blood cell production.